Frequently Asked Questions

 What is your TOEFL code number?

 Our TOEFL code number is 4924 but, for application to our programme, you have to (!) upload a scan of your copy.
-If you are from Cameroon and applying for a DAAD scholarship, we prefer a copy of your TOEFL results to go along with the rest of your paper documents.
 Still, this group of applicants also needs to upload an electronic version of their English test result (if you are not a native speaker of English).

 Which other certificates of English proficiency do you accept?